Veenkatacharan/INF6027/README.md

    ```

 3. **Run the Preprocessing Script**:
-   - Open `data_cleaning.R` in RStudio.
+   - Open `Data_Cleaning.R` in RStudio.
    - Run the script to clean the dataset and save the output as `Filtered_News_Dataset.csv`.

 4. **Run the Analysis and Visualization Scripts**:
-   - Open `analysis.R` and run the script to generate summary tables.
+   - Open `Analysis.R` and run the script to generate summary tables.
-   - Open `visualizations.R` and run the script to create the bar and pie charts.
+   - Open `Visualisations.R` and run the script to create the bar and pie charts.

 ---